Influences on Tolkien: Modern

 When interviewed, the only book Tolkien named as a favourite was Rider Haggard's adventure novel She: "I suppose as a boy She interested me as much as anything—like the Greek shard of Amyntas [Amenartas], which was the kind of machine by which everything got moving."
 A supposed facsimile of this potsherd appeared in Haggard's first edition, and the ancient inscription it bore, once translated, led the English characters to She's ancient kingdom, perhaps influencing the Testament of Isildur in The Lord of the Rings and Tolkien's efforts to produce a realistic-looking page from the Book of Mazarbul.
 Critics starting with Edwin Muir have found resemblances between Haggard's romances and Tolkien's.
 Saruman's death has been compared to the sudden shrivelling of Ayesha when she steps into the flame of immortality.

 Parallels between The Hobbit and Jules Verne's Journey to the Center of the Earth include a hidden runic message and a celestial alignment that direct the adventurers to the goals of their quests.

 Tolkien wrote of being impressed as a boy by Samuel Rutherford Crockett's historical fantasy novel The Black Douglas and of using it for the battle with the wargs in The Fellowship of the Ring; critics have suggested other incidents and characters that it may have inspired, but others have cautioned that the evidence is limited.
 Tolkien stated that he had read many of Edgar Rice Burroughs' books, but denied that the Barsoom novels influenced his giant spiders such as Shelob and Ungoliant: "I developed a dislike for his Tarzan even greater than my distaste for spiders.
 Spiders I had met long before Burroughs began to write, and I do not think he is in any way responsible for Shelob.
 At any rate I retain no memory of the Siths or the Apts."

-The Ent attack on Isengard was inspired by "Birnam Wood coming to Dunsinane" in Shakespeare's Macbeth.
-Charles Dickens' The Pickwick Papers has likewise been shown to have reflections in Tolkien.
+Charles Dickens' The Pickwick Papers has been shown to have reflections in Tolkien; for instance, Bilbo's birthday party speech recalls Pickwick's first speech to his group.
+William Morris was a major influence.

-A major influence was the Arts and Crafts polymath William Morris.
 Tolkien wished to imitate the style and content of Morris's prose and poetry romances, and made use of elements such as the Dead Marshes and Mirkwood.
 Another was the fantasy author George MacDonald, who wrote The Princess and the Goblin.
 Books by the Inkling author Owen Barfield contributed to his world-view, particularly The Silver Trumpet (1925), History in English Words (1926) and Poetic Diction (1928).
 Edward Wyke-Smith's Marvellous Land of Snergs, with its "table-high" title characters, influenced the incidents, themes, and depiction of Hobbits, as did the character George Babbitt from Babbitt.
-H. G. Wells's description of the subterranean Morlocks in his 1895 novel The Time Machine parallel Tolkien's account of Gollum.
+H. G. Wells's description of the subterranean Morlocks in his 1895 novel The Time Machine is suggestive of some of Tolkien's monsters.